 Since publication of the Final EIS in 2007, several jurisdictions have adopted updated critical areas ordinances (the Cities of Camas, La Center, Ridgefield, Washougal and Yacolt).
-These regulations typically cover activities affecting streams and adjacent riparian areas; lakes and naturally occurring ponds; priority habitats and species designated by WDFW; and habitat for federally listed species.
+These regulations typically cover activities affecting streams and adjacent riparian areas; lakes and naturally occurring ponds; priority habitats and species designated by the Washington Department of Fish and Wildlife (WDFW);

+and habitat for federally listed species.
 Some jurisdictions in Clark County also specifically protect stands of Oregon white oak, locally significant waterfowl or shorebird areas, and significant stands of camas lily.
 The updated ordinances incorporate best available science for fish and wildlife habitats as required by GMA.
 This typically results in additional protections for fish and wildlife habitats, such as updated mapping and stream classification, detailed habitat assessment requirements, wider buffers, and more specific requirements for mitigation.